The VR/AR tools are available in 3D Settings.

 Initial viewing position

-This setting only affects VR, not AR.
 In VR, people can move around by pointing a cursor (imagine a laser pointer) to any horizontal surface and click to teleport there.
 Teleportation is efficient, compatible with many devices and doesn't make you sick.
 However, teleportation doesn't work well for unnatural moves, like going through a wall or jumping very high.

 Choosing a good initial viewing position is important for people to understand what they are looking at and where they can go.